magento/devdocs/guides/v2.0/cloud/before/before-workspace-magento-prereqs.md

 			magento-cloud list

 ## Additional options
-You can also install [optional software]({{ page.baseurl }}install-gde/prereq/optional.html) as well.
+You can also install additional [optional software]({{ page.baseurl }}install-gde/prereq/optional.html).
 These packages should be installed on the local VM.

 #### Next step
 [Enable SSH keys]({{ page.baseurl }}cloud/before/before-workspace-ssh.html)